winglang/wing/docs/docs/04-standard-library/02-std/api-reference.md

 datetime.systemNow();
 ```

-returns the current time in system timezone.
+Create a Datetime from local system timezone.

 ##### `utcNow` <a name="utcNow" id="@winglang/sdk.std.Datetime.utcNow"></a>